miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 -------

 In order for the OpenEmbedded build system to create an image or any target, it must be able to access source files.
-The :ref:`general workflow figure <overview-manual/concepts:openembedded build system concepts>` represents source files using the "Upstream Project Releases", "Local Projects", and "SCMs (optional)" boxes.
+The `general workflow figure <#general-workflow-figure>`__ represents source files using the "Upstream Project Releases", "Local Projects", and "SCMs (optional)" boxes.
 The figure represents mirrors, which also play a role in locating source files, with the "Source Materials" box.

 The method by which source files are ultimately organized is a function of the project.
 For example, for released software, projects tend to use